Thang Nguyen 555

 April 22, 1975, Martin ignored evacuation order

-April 25, 1975, President Thieu left for Taiwan (w/ a Scotch hang-over while Martin pulled his flight stairways out and away- as if to unhook SVN life support)
+April 25, 1975, President Thieu left for Taiwan w/ a Scotch hang-over while Martin pulled the metal stairways out as if to unhook SVN life support – Snepp’s would coin “umbilical cord”

 In all, 4.6 million tons of bomb dropped, 150 billion dollars spent and 3.4 million dead.
-58.220 US service personnel including last 2 killed as this story unfolds.
+US toll: 58.220 with Charles McMahon and Darwin Judge, the last 2 marines – KIA.

-Air traffic circulation and control ceased.
+Air traffic ceased.
 Hundreds more dead.
-DAO hangar was littered with hard-earned embarkation paper and possession (even burnt dollars smell mixed with stench diesel).
+DAO hangar was littered with hard-earned (15,000 USD or gold bar) flight manifest and travel bag – even burnt dollars.

-A month earlier, Da Nang and Nha Trang Airport saw unruly mob got punched or plunged from mid-air to drown.
+A month earlier, at Da Nang and Nha Trang Airport, unruly mob got punched or plunged from mid-air.
 Worried about overload, one of my classmates, in Air-Force overall, jumped out on take-off.
 That split second self-preservation costs him 44 years from Saigon to San Diego.

 Noon on Tuesday April 29 – 1975, corner of Ban Co – Phan Dinh Phung (renamed Nguyen Dinh Chieu St.) District 3, Ho Chi Minh city.